Onyxx300/project3/docus/evasiondoc.md

 -Coins reward you 10 points each
 -The triangle deducts 100 points
--After the triangle hits you thrice, it's game over
+-After the triangle hits you thrice, it's game over -Set monitor to 60Hz if it isn't already

 CREDITS:
 -Developed by Erik Hardy in 2025 for CSI 218 second project using the turtle